svanderbleek/svanderbleek/README.md

 ## Hi 👋

-This is my small portfolio.
+This is a brief portfolio.
 If you'd like to chat DM me on X.

 ## Some Background